 Cons: No air integration.

-The Oceanic VTX has an ultrabright, high-contrast, full-color OLED display with intuitive colors to identify different dive data.
+The Shearwater Research Peregrine has an ultrabright, high-contrast, full-color OLED display with intuitive colors to identify different dive data.
+The interface of this dive computer is virtually the same as if you had the Shearwater Research Perdix set to recreational mode.

 SUUNTO D6i NOVO

 “Good computer for free divers and scuba divers”

 The Suunto D6i Novo is a computer with a simple design, but awesome performance.

 Features: Compatible with Suunto air transmitters, replaceable battery.